 Manuel Antonio is located on the pacific coast of Costa Rica and is home to the best beaches in the country.
 The scuba course takes place in the Manuel Antonio National Park, which is home to a bustling tropical marine oasis.

-You will spend the first 2 days in San Jose for your orientation and you will be staying in a traditional family-stay where you will be placed with a pre-approved middle-class Costa Rican family.
-They ́ll have breakfast and dinner with you seven days a week so you will have the chance to share a true cultural exchange experience, learn from the local culture and even practice some Spanish with them!
+You will spend the first 2 days in San Jose for your orientation and you will be staying in a traditional family-stay where you will be placed with a pre-approved middle class Costa Rican family.
+They ́ll have breakfast and dinner with you so you will have the chance to share a true cultural exchange experience, learn from the local culture and even practice some Spanish with them!
 If you are in a shared room, you can expect to stay with 1-3 other people of the same gender and similar age.

 Our host families live in the San Pedro area of San José and are approximately 10-60 minute walking or by bus from our main institute, so very centrally located.

 Once you move to the Pacific Coast for your project placement, you will be staying in shared dormitory accommodations on the reserve.
 You are provided with three meals a day and a vegetarian diet can be easily accommodated.

 Keep in mind that there are no lockers at the accommodations so you should avoid bringing anything of high value and we recommend using a suitcase lock to secure your belongings while you are away from the dormitory.
 If you have anything of value that you brought to Costa Rica, but will not need at your project base, you can store this in a secure room at our institute.